For many of us, college is the first time in our lives when we first truly experience what it’s like to live on our own.

 Bikes are designed for specific terrain.
 Mountain bikes are obviously best for rugged terrain, while road bikes or hybrid bikes are best for daily commutes.

 If you can find a cruiser or a comfort bike, that would be ideal for the traveling you will have to do as a college student.
-You can take that type of bike out on the road easily and they are at their best when operated at a moderate speed.
+You can take that type of bike out on the road more easily than a mountain bike, and they are at their best when operated at a moderate speed.

-According to Consumer Reports, comfort bikes enable cyclists to enjoy a more upright riding position.
+According to Consumer Reports, comfort bikes enable cyclists to enjoy a more upright position on the bike when riding, compared to for example a mountain bike.
 (1)

 Those bikes also feature seats with thicker cushioning.
 You also don’t have to struggle with them as much even if you’re biking uphill.
 That could turn out to be a very useful feature depending on which school you go to.

-Comfort bikes are also preferred because they are generally more affordable compared to the other options.
+Comfort bikes are also preferred before mountain bikes, because they are generally more affordable compared to the other options.

 In the absence of a comfort bike, you should still find a standard road bike to be more than suitable for covering your needs as a college student.